Heritage Decorative Finishes

 Photo above: Progressive painting of faux wood grain finishes applied to the front door, frame and side panels inside Willow Brook heritage mansion.

-Gary Lancaster of Lancaster Painters Australia is a master of faux finishes.
+Gary Lancaster of Lancaster Painters Australia is a master of faux finishes for heritage decorative finishes.
 Faux painting or faux finishing are terms used to describe decorative paint finishes that replicate the appearance of materials such as marble, wood or stone.
 The term comes from the French word faux, meaning false, as these techniques started as a form of replicating materials such as marble and wood with paint, but has subsequently come to encompass many other decorative finishes for walls and furniture including simulating recognisable textures and surfaces.

 Even though faux finishing has been used for a thousand years, the decorative arts began with plaster and stucco finishes in Mesopotamia over 5,000 years ago.
 It became popular in classical times in the forms of faux marble, faux wood, and trompe l’oeil murals.
 Artists would apprentice for ten years or more with a master faux painter before working on their own.
 Great recognition was awarded to artists who could actually trick viewers into believing their work was the real thing.
 Faux painting has continued to be popular throughout the ages.
 During the recent history of decorative painting, faux finishing has been mainly used in commercial and public spaces, and more recently in domestic homes as well.
 To read more about faux decorative painting techniques, click here.